sainnhe/edge/README.md

 ## Features

 - Vivid colors.
-- Design to have a soft contrast for eye protection.
+- Designed to have a soft contrast for eye protection.
 - Customizable.
 - Rich support for common file types and plugins.
 - [Italic support](https://github.com/sainnhe/icursive-nerd-font) 🎉